 - Funding is contingent on the Third Coast CFAR receiving NIH funding for 4/1/20.
 We anticipate knowing if funding will be available by January 2020.

-Funding & Duration of Support
+Duration of Support

 The Principal Investigator (PI) (or co-PIs) on the application must be a new investigator (never PI on an R01-equivalent NIH grant) or new to HIV (never PI on R01-equivalent NIH grant for HIV).
 The corresponding PI must also be a Third Coast CFAR faculty member.
-Full Third Coast CFAR faculty membership is available to any faculty or staff person at Northwestern University (NU), University of Chicago (UC), and Lurie Children’s Hospital of Chicago (LCH), who is allowed to apply for NIH grants as a principal investigator at their institution.
+Full Third Coast CFAR faculty membership is available to any faculty or staff person at Northwestern University (NU), University of Chicago (UC), and Lurie Children’s Hospital (LCH), who is allowed to apply for NIH grants as a principal investigator at their institution.

+All investigators must be a member of the Third Coast CFAR, either as a full (if at NU or UC) or affiliate (if at another institution) member (register here).
+New investigators are required, and new to HIV investigators are strongly encouraged, to include an established HIV researcher as a mentor on the application.
 Investigators previously funded in this program may apply for a pilot award to continue with a second year of funding for an existing pilot.
-Permission from one of the Third Coast CFAR Developmental Core directors is required for extension into a second year.
+Permission from one of the Developmental Core directors is required.
 Contact John Schneider at University of Chicago or Richard D’Aquila at Northwestern University to discuss your ideas and need for pilot funding and request written permission to apply (email is sufficient).

 - Letter of intent survey due: January 21, 2020